 The same query might run successfully in Azure Data Explorer, where the time isn't limited and can be changed.

 - Results returned to the client are limited to 500,000 records.
-The overall memory for those records can't exceed 64 MB and a time of seven minutes to run.
+The overall memory for those records can't exceed 64 MB and a time of 90 seconds to run.

-- The connector doesn't support the fork and facet operators.
+- The connector doesn't support operators that aren't supported by the

 - Flow works best on Microsoft Edge and Google Chrome.